unity-sds/unity-initiator/README.md

 <!-- ☝️ Screenshot of your software (if applicable) via ![](https://uri-to-your-screenshot) ☝️ -->

 ### What is Unity SDS?
-Quite simply, an SDS (Science Data System) is an orchestrated set of networked compute and storage resources that is adapted to process data through a pipeline.
+Quite simply, an SDS (Science Data System) is an orchestrated set of networked compute and storage resources that is adapted to process science data through a pipeline.
 As described by [Hua et al. [2022]](#1):
 > Science Data Systems (SDSes) provide the capability to develop, test, process, and analyze instrument observational data efficiently, systematically, and at large scales.
 SDSes ingest the raw satellite instrument observations and process them from low‐level instrument values into higher level observational measurement values that compose the science data products.

 The [Unity SDS](https://github.com/unity-sds) is an implementation of an SDS by the Unity project at NASA Jet Propulsion Laboratory.